 What makes a brand great?
 Some lists of the most “valuable” brands base the rankings on financial statements.
-These lists weight heavily toward large, global brands that spend a lot on advertising.
+These lists weigh heavily toward large, global brands that spend a lot on advertising.

 But I believe that brand lives in the eyes of the beholder, namely customers.
 To that end, Prophet Brand Strategy, which is the parent company of Altimeter, conducted research that asked 10,000 US consumers to rate 400 brands across 27 categories along 16 different criteria [methodology].
 The result is Prophet’s Brand Relevance Index (BRI), which debuted this week. [press release, Forbes article]